haileytapia/portfolio/DocumentationStandards.md

 I created the following content to provide consistent and effective guidelines for technical writing.
 {: .fs-6 : .fw-300 }

-Select an item from the table of contents below to access the documentation sample.
+Select an item from the table of contents below to access the documentation.